-Akin to the four sides of a box cipher key or four instruments in a string quartet, there are four languages employed in Elgar’s Music Box Cipher: English, Latin, German and Aramaic.
+Akin to the four sides of a box cipher key or four instruments in a string quartet, there are four languages employed in Elgar’s Music Box Cipher: English, Latin, German, and what Elgar would have reasonably believed was Aramaic.
 Similar to the Performance Directions Anagram Cipher in which Elgar encodes his initials (E.E.), the first letters of these cipher languages spell out his last name:

 The Enigma Theme Music Box Cipher key is summarized in Table 10.
-It consists of a 6 x 6 checkerboard, an intriguing outcome when one realizes the opus number for the Enigma Variations is 36, the product of 6 times 6.
+It consists of a six-by-six checkerboard, an intriguing outcome when one realizes the opus number for the Enigma Variations is 36, the product of six multiplied by itself.
 Plaintext letters are shown while null cells contain only asterisks.
 To find a solution letter, locate the intersection of the melody and bass notes as outlined in Table 8.
 For instance, the combination of the melody note A with the bass note C yields the plaintext letter t.
 Given the size of the grid, multiple pairings are possible for the same letter, furnishing another effective means to confuse attempts at unraveling the cipher.
 It should be emphasized Elgar did not provide homophones for the letter e, but did so for letters typically having lower frequencies such as g and s.
 This practice is also another proven method for sowing confusion and defeating attempts at cracking a cipher.
 That Elgar closely studied an allegedly unbreakable Nihilist cipher in the 1896 series of The Pall Mall Magazine – two years before he composed the Enigma Variations and one year before he created the Dorabella Cipher.
-Mathematician Tim S. Roberts successfully cracked the Dorabella Cipher in 2009, confirming Elgar’s use of multiple languages and phonetic spellings.

 There was a far more compelling reason to suspect Elgar was inspired to create a musical Polybius square, although I was unaware of it until only after my discovery of his Music Box Cipher.
-In his personal library are four articles from the 1896 edition of The Pall Mall Gazette titled Secrets in Cipher.
-These papers are now in the possession of the Elgar Birthplace Museum.
+In his personal library are four articles from the 1896 edition of The Pall Mall Magazine titled Secrets in Cipher.
+These papers are now in possession of the Elgar Birthplace Museum.
 The third article contains a music cipher from the era of George II showing how 12 quarter notes and 12 eighth notes were used to encipher 24 letters of the English alphabet.
-In a remarkable parallel, Elgar employs exactly twelve quarter notes and 12 notes in the first six bars of the Enigma Theme.
+In a remarkable parallel, Elgar employs exactly 12 quarter notes and 12 eighth notes in the first six bars of the Enigma Theme.
 The fourth article presents an allegedly insoluble Nihilist cipher Elgar reports solving in his 1905 biography.
-The Nihilist cipher is a variant of the Polybius square which in some versions uses a 6 x 6 grid “…to accommodate the 35 letters of the old Russian alphabet.”
-The suspicion Elgar devised a 6 x 6 checkerboard cipher was bolstered retroactively by the revelation of these articles from The Pall Mall Gazette.
+The Nihilist cipher is a variant of the Polybius square which in some versions uses a six-by-six grid “. . . to accommodate the 35 letters of the old Russian alphabet.”
+The suspicion Elgar devised a six-by-six checkerboard cipher was bolstered retroactively by the revelation of these articles from The Pall Mall Magazine.
 David Kahn reports the ancient Greek Polybius originally invented the checkerboard as a signaling method to relay messages over long distances at night using torches.
-Elgar’s cryptic reference to a ‘dark saying’ takes on a whole new light in this context.
+Elgar’s cryptic reference to a “dark saying” takes on a whole new light in this context.
 The Polybius square is a very old cipher, one Elgar knew intimately from his personal studies.

 Four Integrated Ciphers

 The Performance Directions Cipher in the Enigma Theme’s first measure encodes the composer’s initials (E.E.) with the word Psalm.
 This coded message suggests one out of a possible 150 chapters from the Old Testament Book of Psalms.
-The Ternary structure of the Enigma Theme cleverly provides a solution culled from the total number of measures for the A and B sections which are 6 and 4 respectively.
-Pairing these two digits in reverse order produces 46.
+46 characters in this cryptogram implicate Psalm 46.
+The number of bars in section A (6) and section B (4) of the Enigma Theme intimates that same number.
+Pairing four and six in reverse order produces 46.
 The title for Ein feste Burg comes from the first line of Psalm 46.
-In the second stanza of that epic hymn, the name of Elgar’s secret friend is cited.
+In the second stanza of that epic hymn, the name of Elgar’s secret friend is announced.

 The most complex and compelling cryptogram in the Enigma Theme is the Music Box Cipher.
-Through an elegant anagram it encodes the entire 24 letter title of Ein feste Burg ist Unser Gott.
-Elgar explained in the original 1899 program note the Enigma contains a ‘dark saying,’ and this is born out by the realization the hidden theme’s title as well as its anagrammatized plaintext consists of multiple phrases or sayings.
-Similar to the Performance Direction Anagram Cipher which encodes Elgar’s initials, the first letters of the four languages used in the Music Box Cipher cleverly encode his last name – English, Latin, German, Aramaic.
+Through an elegant anagram it encodes the entire the 24-letter title of Ein feste Burg ist Unser Gott.
+Elgar explained in the original 1899 program note the Enigma contains a “dark saying”, and this is born out by the realization that the hidden Theme’s title and its anagrammatized plaintext consists of multiple phrases or sayings.
+Similar to the Performance Direction Anagram Cipher which encodes Elgar’s initials, the first letters of the four languages used in the Music Box Cipher cleverly encode his last name: English, Latin, German, Aramaic.
 As a stealth form of authentication, the composer ingeniously encodes his initials in the Performance Directions Anagram Cipher and his last name in the Music Box Cipher.
 Like a consummate artist, Elgar meticulously initialed and signed his work.
-A phonetic version of the secret friend’s first name (GSUS) is encoded in the first measure.
-This name Jesus is cited in the second stanza of Ein feste Burg, and his initials (J.C.) are encoded by the Locks Cipher.
+A phonetic version of the secret friend’s first name (gsus) is encoded in the first measure.
+This name Jesus is cited in the second stanza of Ein feste Burg, and his initials (JC) are encoded by the Locks Cipher.
 With so many ciphers encoding the same set of answers, we may be exceedingly confident the solutions are accurate and authentic.
-To learn more about the secrets of the Enigma Variations, read my free eBook Elgar’s Enigmas Exposed.
+To learn more about the secrets of the Enigma Variations, read my free eBook Elgar’s Enigmas Exposed.test

 London British Library Add.
 MS 58003, f.2v.